sumitasok/kubernetes-learning/README.md

 Notes:

 - go-vet in pre-commit hook is throwing error. prioritising the task over go vet in pre-commit. go vet will be run manually.
-- using `main` banch as this is a test task. a complete git qorkflow will be followed in case of usual development.
+- using `main` branch as this is a test task. a complete git workflow will be followed in case of usual development.